TriplyDB/Documentation/docs/ratt/index.md

 Notice the following details about this implementation:
 - The `map` function is called immediately after splitting, to ensure that surrounding whitespace is removed from the newly split values.
 - The `filter` function is called to remove empty strings from the results.
-Such empty value are almost never stored in linked data.
+Such empty values are almost never stored in linked data.

 Notice that the functional style of programming allows us to perform multiple tasks concisely using maps and filters.